A step-by-step tutorial on how to build a floating desk for your home office or kids craft room.

-SIDE NOTE: You can attach just the tie plates to the ends then place the boards onto the shelf brackets.
-Then finish installing the tie plates because you will know exactly where the other shelf brackets are located.
+SIDE NOTE: You can attach just the tie plates to the ends and then, place the boards onto the shelf brackets.
+Now, finish installing the tie plates because you will know exactly where the other shelf brackets are located.

-After the tie plates are installed place the boards onto the shelf brackets, the plates will be facing down.
-Make sure the boards are centered on the brackets, then attach the boards to the shelf brackets using the 3/4″ screws.
+Finally, after the tie plates are installed, place the boards onto the shelf brackets – the plates will be facing down.
+Make sure the boards are centered on the brackets; then, attach the boards to the shelf brackets using the 3/4″ screws.

 And that’s how easy it is to build a floating desk for any room in your home.

-This project cost me less than $60 and took a couple of days to complete because of the wood dry time.
-The whole assembly process took about 30 minutes.
+This project cost me less than $60 and took a couple of days to complete because of the wood drying time.
+The whole assembly process only took about 30 minutes.